Implant certificate for your endoprosthesis - why is this important?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Implant certificate for your artificial joint - a small document with great importance
+Implant ID card for your artificial joint – A small document with great importance

-artificial joint or an endoprosthesis today is usually also given a small but extremely important document: the implant identification , also implant pass .
+artificial joint or endoprosthesis today is usually given a small but extremely important document: the implant card , also called

-But what exactly is this ID?
-Why is he so crucial?
-And why should you always carry him with you?
+an implant passport But what exactly is this card?
+Why is it so crucial?
+And why should you always carry it with you?

-In this comprehensive contribution you will find out everything you need to know about the topic of implant ID card for a hip prosthesis or knee prosthesis.
+This comprehensive article will tell you everything you need to know about the implant card for a hip or knee replacement.

-An implant certificate is an official document that contains all important information about your endoprosthesis or artificial joint (e.g. hip-tep or knee-tep).
+An implant card is an official document that contains all the important information about your endoprosthesis or artificial joint (e.g. hip replacement or knee replacement).

 The following information is typically included: